On this page

 The schooling network is defined through the National Law on Education as being composed of all the teaching units both accredited and only under temporary authorization.
 The network is being organized by the local public authorities under the supervision of the Counties’ School Inspectorates.
 The network includes as well the private schooling structures primary, secondary or post-high school ones.
 All schooling structures are permanently evaluated and monitored by the Romanian Agency for Quality Assurance in Pre-Higher Education.

-In every country, a County Centre for Resources and Educational Assistance ensures the delivery of psychological support and counseling through its centres, speech therapy activities for pupils, individual evaluation and career counseling, school mediation and consultancy for inclusive education strategies.
+In every country, a County Centre for Resources and Educational Assistance ensures the delivery of psychological support and counselling through its centres, speech therapy activities for pupils, individual evaluation and career counselling, school mediation and consultancy for inclusive education strategies.

 The Higher Education system in Romania is aligned onto the European Higher Education Area and is organized in universities, academies of studies, institutes, schools of higher education.
 These institutions can be public, private or confessional bodies, all non-profit, of public interest and non-political and nonpartisan.
 The higher education system includes all the accredited institution.